Writing for Alaska Business

-Alaska Business is written, edited, and published for Alaskans and other U.S. and international audiences interested in the business affairs of the 49th state.
-Its goal is to provide a thorough and objective analysis of the issues and trends affecting Alaska’s businesses, and to feature stories on the individuals, organizations, and companies that shape the Alaska economy.
+Alaska Business is written, edited, and published for Alaskan, US, and international audiences interested in the business affairs of the 49th State.
+Our goal is to provide a thorough and objective analysis of the issues and trends affecting Alaska’s businesses and to feature stories on the individuals, organizations, and companies that shape the Alaska economy.
 Alaska Business emphasizes the importance of all enterprise and stresses a statewide approach to business coverage.

-We purchase all rights to articles so we have the option of making reprints of articles, republish them in special ABM editions (such as an anniversary edition), or use them on our website.
-We generally do not provide additional payment for such uses.
-Even though we purchase all rights, we typically do not deny requests for authors to have the piece republished elsewhere, provided it appears in ABM first.
+We purchase all rights to articles, allowing us the option to make reprints of articles, republish them in special ABM editions (such as an anniversary edition), or use them on our website.
+Although we purchase all rights, we typically do not deny requests for authors to have the piece republished elsewhere, provided it is published by Alaska Business first.

 In This Issue